Xeferis/EJT-Datapack/README.md

 # EJT-Datapack
-This is a custom datapack for minecraft javaedition wich enables you to add a Title for everyone joining the server.
+This is a custom datapack for minecraft java edition wich enables you to add a Title for everyone joining the server.

 It should also enable you to manage the info displayed in game without accessing the datapacksfolder again.